krinii/dds-on-hardware/Notable/notes/Log Book.md

 ### 12/10-2020
 Installed Valgrind, a tool used for observing a programs memory usage.

-### 13-10-2020
+### 13/10-2020
 From the history test I found that the readers can get old data as a late-joiner if they don't have a durability of at least transisent_local, which I don't quite understand why, I have might have written something about it earliere, but if not I should look into it for the discussion part of the test.
 **For the test chapter**
 Maybe setup the test so that they can kinda be in a table, something like "two rows, one for best effort and one for reliabe and then columns with DETPHS" and then you just write if it works.
-You could also just make "headlines" where you write up the parameters and then write how it looked, something like: "**TRANSISENT_LOCAL, HISTORY_KEEP_LAST, DEPTH 10, BEST EFFORT:** a late-joining reader recievies old data from the writer" or "**TRANSISENT_LOCAL, HISTORY_KEEP_ALL, BEST EFFORT:** a late-joining reader recievies old data from the writer and either the writer or reader crashed after 100000 samples".
+You could also just make "headlines" where you write up the parameters and then write how it looked, something like:
+"**TRANSISENT_LOCAL, HISTORY_KEEP_LAST, DEPTH 10, BEST EFFORT:** a late-joining reader recievies old data from the writer" or "**TRANSISENT_LOCAL, HISTORY_KEEP_ALL, BEST EFFORT:** a late-joining reader recievies old data from the writer and either the writer or reader crashed after 100000 samples".

 **HistoryTopicTest**
 So I tried to put the durability_service into both the writer and a reader.
 The reader that have the durability_service is not getting any old data as a late-joiner.

+### 14/10-202
+The "setbuf(stdout, NULL)" does not remove the New Read print issue.
+A massif.out file from Valgrind can be printed with "ms_print"m, which makes the data easier to analyse. massif-visualizer is gui for analysing the massif.out files

+### 15/10-2020
+When connecting to the pi's with **screen** over serial, you have to run the screen command while the pi is booting up.

+### 16/10-2020
+Started learning how to use Valgrind:
+[Massif](https://www.valgrind.org/docs/manual/ms-manual.html): a heap profiler (`valgrind --tool=massif <program>`) *Massif is a heap profiler.
+It measures how much heap memory your program uses.
+This includes both the useful space, and the extra bytes allocated for book-keeping and alignment purposes.
+It can also measure the size of your program's stack(s), although it does not do so by default.*

+A massif.out."number" file will be made after the program is termianted, in the execution folder.

+### 19/10-2020
+**HistoryTest 2 instances:**
+I added another writer to the HistoryTest project to see how the history setting acts with two instances. **Notice** it is not necessary to make another program, the same writer can write to any instance you want to and one program can have multiple wirters.
+This was simply done so that I didn't have to remove code later if I need to test with only one instance.
+**The late-joining reader gets gets DEPTH samples from both instances.**
+**It works the same Topics**

+I have made the project folders for testing data seperation (Primarily domains) and data fitlers (ContentFilter's and more).
+Nothing is implemented yet, it is still just a copy of the memoryTest project.